-- 1.1 The Causeway Coast and Glens Borough Council, at its Planning Committee meeting held on 25 November 2020, agreed the revised 'Protocol for the Operation of the Planning Committee'.
-The revised Protocol takes effect on 26 November 2020.
-This revised document sets out the detailed procedures of the Planning Committee that are not covered by the Council's Standing Orders and Councillors' Code of Conduct.
+1.1 The Causeway Coast and Glens Borough Council, at its Planning Committee meeting held on 23 August 2023, agreed the revised 'Protocol for the Operation of the Planning Committee'.
+The revised Protocol takes effect on 01 September 2023.
+This revised document sets out the detailed procedures of the Planning Committee that are not covered by the Council's Standing Orders and Councillors' Code of Conduct but should be read in conjunction with such documents.

-- 1.2 The Protocol will cover the following:

-- Preliminary Matters

-- Remit of the Planning Committee

-- Frequency of Meetings

-- Referral of Delegated Applications

-- Format of the Planning Committee meetings
+2.0 Purpose of the Protocol

-- Decisions Contrary to Officer Recommendation

-- Site Visits

-- Pre-Determination Hearings

-2.0 Preliminary Matters